The Blankest of Canvases, Adopt a Piano adventures in an ex-department store (part one)

 Angus working on the newly arrived Pianodrome

-The vast, empty space at the back of the ex-Debenhams lent to us by the good folk at the Wee Hub for six months or so was the perfect breeding ground for the piano adoption scheme.
-Flying from its majestic roost at the Old Royal High school on Calton Hill the Pianodrome Amphitheatre touched down in the void of this abandoned, soon to be demolished department store.
-The contrast was immense; a sunlit, wood panelled room with an octagonal cupola above had been exchanged for an all-white landscape of strip lighting, forgotten mannikins and a beep which emitted every thirty seconds from somewhere unknown.
+The vast, empty space in the ex-Debenhams department store ground floor (lent to us by the good folk at the Wee Hub for six months or so) was the perfect breeding ground for the piano adoption scheme.
+Flying from its majestic roost at the Old Royal High school on Calton Hill the Pianodrome Amphitheatre touched down in the void of this abandoned, soon to be demolished half of Ocean Terminal shopping centre.
+The contrast was immense; a sunlit, wood panelled room had been exchanged for an all-white landscape of strip lighting, forgotten mannikins and a beep which emitted every thirty seconds from somewhere unknown.

 Potential adopters at the entrance